imsudheerkumar/Banking_Application_System_SFDC/README.md

-Banking Application System : Basic demo app
+Banking Application System : Basic Salesforce App

 #Schema of the App :